Skip to main content

 The result was a week that challenged McGee's assumptions about business practices, relationship building and his own adaptability.

-During his week abroad, McGee maintained a full schedule from 8 a.m. to 5 p.m. in ISN's office, participating in new business meetings, regularly scheduled client check-ins and completing various project work alongside the European team.
+During his week abroad, McGee maintained a full schedule from 8 a.m. to 5 p.m. in ISN's office, participating in new business meetings, regularly scheduled client check-ins and completing various project work alongside the UK team.
 The experience provided him with a comprehensive view of international business operations while contributing to real client initiatives.

-What struck him most during his time in London was observing how ISN's European team navigated cultural differences with clients from across the continent.
+What struck him most during his time in London was observing how ISN's UK team navigated cultural differences with clients across Europe.
+During back-to-back prospect meetings, McGee watched the team adjust their communication styles depending on their audience.

-The ISN internship has transformed how McGee thinks about his career.
+The internship with ISN has transformed how McGee thinks about his career.
 ISN's hybrid model, where client development teams handle both account management and sales, appealed to McGee's interest in relationship-oriented work.
 Now, rather than pursuing a traditional sales role, he found himself drawn to the company's approach of building long-term partnerships while continuing to prospect for new business.

 McGee is already seeing the dividends.
 He has accepted a full-time offer to join ISN after graduation in the spring.

 “Hudson was the perfect guinea pig for this program, and we couldn’t be happier for how this experience turned out for him,” said Caitlin Kelley, director of CAGLE.
 "In the beginning, we started talking about what internships could look like for a CAGLE student, and this domestic/international hybrid model is a great fit for so many at OSU.
-We look forward to growing this program with ISN and other companies in the future.”
+We look forward to growing this program with other companies in the future.”

 The program represents CAGLE's mission to prepare Spears Business students for leadership positions in a dynamic global business environment.
 By combining domestic internship experience with international exposure, students gain practical skills in cultural agility, problem-solving and relationship building that can't be replicated in a classroom.

-Visit the CAGLE website for more information on their life-changing study abroad programs.
+Visit the CAGLE website for more information on their life-changing study-abroad programs.